Blog Hero

 Do you also worry about the state of your oral health due to pregnancy?

-At Smyl Dentistry in Toronto, ON, we welcome patients from all stages of life, from children seeing their first teeth to pregnant women welcoming new family members.
+At Smyl Dentistry in downtown Toronto, we welcome patients from all stages of life, from children seeing their first teeth to pregnant women welcoming new family members.
 We understand that expecting mothers and those who have just given birth have unique concerns and may not feel at their best.

 We’re here to make dental care a warmer, kinder, and more pleasant experience for you.
 Let’s protect your teeth and oral health before, during, and after pregnancy.
 And, consequently, give your child the gift of good oral health too.